Like this?

 Their purpose

 A content writer helps people understand something.
-Their job is to break down complex ideas, give someone a reason to trust your brand and create the kind of content people save, share or come back to.
+They break down complex ideas, give someone a reason to trust your brand, and create the kind of content people save, share, or come back to.

 Typical deliverables